-Recommended Length Of Time To Keep Financial Records For Your Ministry
+Recommended Length of Time to Keep Financial Records for Your Ministry

-When it comes to church records retention, the retention period typically falls into two time frames: seven years or permanently.
+When it comes to church records retention, the retention period typically falls into two timeframes: seven years or permanently.
 Why seven?
 This goes back to protecting yourself and your ministry.
 If your church is somehow audited, the IRS can go back a maximum of seven years when performing their investigation.

 Items you will want to keep for seven years include payroll tax records and registers, Accounts Payable and Accounts Receivable records, bank statements, checks and reconciliations, acquisitions and disposition of property, contribution records, and other relevant employee records, such as payroll deductions, employee expense reports, and any records related to church staff.

 Items you will want to keep indefinitely include your Articles of Incorporation, bylaws, congregation meeting minutes, board and committee meeting minutes, insurance records and payments (for property, worker’s compensation, etc.), all W-2s, W-3s, 1099s, and 1096s, your financial statements, your general ledger detail, and any tax-exempt documents.